1. And out over the ocean

 We meet them again, lost beyond telling,

 Which were ours once.
-“Self Portrait in a Convex Mirror”
+“Self Portrait in a Convex Mirror”29.
+What is novel is the extreme care in rendering

 The velleities of the rounded reflecting surface